 -- Standard touch listener on an object myButton:addEventListener( "touch", myTouchListener ) -- Runtime "system" event listener Runtime:addEventListener( "system", onSystemEvent )

-As shown above, two types of event listeners can be created with the object:addEventListener()
+As shown above, two types of event listeners can be created with the object:addEventListener() method: listeners attached to display objects and listeners attached to the global Runtime.

 When you create a display object and add a local touch event listener to it, you essentially point to a block of code via reference to the function.
 This code resides in its own memory and it persists after the display object is removed.
 When that occurs, there's no way to sense future events on the object, so the local event listener is effectively removed for you.
 You don't need to explicitly remove it.